Control of Predators and pests on the Farm

 There are many predators on the farm, usually those who most would not consider a threat at all.
 On the farm we don't kill a predator unless it is a threat to our livestock or livelihood.
 Unfortunately, this results in execution more often than not.
 Many city dwellers don't understand that control of species is absolutely necessary to survival as there are species that will take over and destroy all else.
 We can not simply let things run uncontrolled as invasive species has shown throughout history.

 - Domestic Dogs - Domestic Dogs, so-called pets, illegally allowed to run loose are the most dangerous threats to our livestock.
-Domestic dogs chase just about any animal including cattle, horses, goats, and sheep.
-This often results in severely injured livestock as in the process as they run through fences etc. Domestic dogs will also corner and kill livestock given the opportunity despite the fact that they usually aren't hungry.
+Domestic dogs chase just about any animal; cattle, horses, goats, sheep, and all wildlife.
+This often results in severely injured livestock as they run through fences etc while being chased.
+Domestic dogs will also corner and kill livestock given the opportunity despite the fact that they usually aren't hungry.
 Dog owners are 100% responsible for all damages to livestock caused by their dog.

-- Coyotes - When we first began to farm, we strongly defended the Coyotes as we didn't think they would bother our cattle, then one day we came home to find three of them eating one of our young cows that they had just killed, and which had a 12-week old baby (the baby is doing fine).
+- Coyotes - When we first began to farm, we strongly defended the Coyotes as we didn't think they would bother our cattle.
+Then one day we came home to find three of them eating one of our young cows that they had just killed, and which had a 12-week old baby (the baby survived).
 Our attitude abruptly changed.
 The population of Coyotes had grown significantly, and they were hungry.
 Coyotes are invasive to Tennessee and most of North America as they were only native to the desert southwest.
-They have no predators, and left uncontrolled, multiply quickly.
-Coyotes are very hard to hunt as they are smart and attentive to their surroundings.
-They are a serious threat to all of our livestock and will kill without warning.
+They have no predators, and left uncontrolled, they multiply quickly.
+Coyotes are very hard to hunt as they are wary and attentive to their surroundings.
+They are a serious threat to all livestock as well as wildlife, and will kill without warning.
 There are many videos on youtube of coyotes taking down adult deer.
 We actively hunt coyotes.
 See also, Coyotes in Tennessee, and Coyote control for farmers.

 - Racoons - Racoons are cute, but very destructive on the farm.
-They will destroy a whole corn crop in a single night as well as kill several chickens in a single night usually wasting much of what they kill.
-We actively trap and dispose of racoons when activity of them has been indicated.
+They will destroy a whole corn crop in a single night.
+They will kill every chicken in a henhouse in a single night usually wasting much of what they kill.
+We actively trap and dispose of racoons when activity has been indicated.

 - Opossums - Opossums are oportunistic foragers of just about anything edible which can be chickens, eggs or grains.
 A single Opossum will kill several baby chicks in a single night, and eat several eggs thoroughly contaminating nests which then must be cleaned entirely.
 We have to control the Opossum population near the farm.